Capital City Academy

-Capital City Academy (commonly abbreviated to CCA) is a specialist sports and arts Academy in Willesden, North West London, in the borough of Brent.
+Harris Lowe Academy Willesden is a specialist sports and arts Academy in Willesden, North West London, in the London Borough of Brent.
+Prior to 2023 it was known as Capital City Academy.

 Design

-The School was designed by architect Sir Norman Foster and engineers Buro Happold, and is sponsored by Sir Frank Lowe.
+The school was designed by architect Sir Norman Foster and engineers Buro Happold, and is sponsored by Sir Frank Lowe.
 Capital City Academy was built to replace its predecessor Willesden High School.
 Its buildings on the high school's playing fields were first used in 2003 and officially opened on 12 June 2003.